 Richard is an internationally respected leader in healthcare and life sciences.

-He is Founding Director of New Medicine Partners, a global firm assisting public and private sector organisations to accelerate the development and adoption of precision medicine.
+He is Founding Director of New Medicine Partners, a global firm assisting public and private sector organisations to accelerate the worldwide development and adoption of precision medicine.
 He also founded the Oxford-UCL Centre for the Advancement of Sustainable Medical Innovation (CASMI), a major UK academic initiative aimed at bringing biomedical advances more rapidly and affordably to patients.
 He is chairman of the South London Health Innovation Network and of the corresponding Genomic Medicine Centre.
-He also chairs Image Analysis, a UK company using MRI to quantify the impact of therapy on disease and is a board member of Celgene, a major US-based bio-therapeutics company.
+He also chairs Kvatchii, a digital health company bringing cardiovascular health improvement to India and other middle income economies.
+He is a board member of Image Analysis, a UK company using MRI to quantify the impact of therapy on disease and of Celgene, a major US-based bio-therapeutics company.

 His 30-year business career in healthcare has spanned biopharmaceuticals, diagnostics and medical informatics – both in the USA and Europe.
 The senior roles he has held include: Director General of the Association of the British Pharmaceutical Industry, General Manager of Healthcare Solutions for IBM, Chief Executive of Chiron Diagnostics and head of McKinsey’s European healthcare practice.

 His book on the future of healthcare ‘2030 - The Future of Medicine: Avoiding a Medical Meltdown’ and his second book ‘Bioscience – lost in translation?’ are published by Oxford University Press.